Nikon D780 vs Panasonic GH5

 |7.||Nikon D5||Y||stereo / mono||Y||Y||mini||3.0||-||-||-|

 |8.||Nikon D500||Y||stereo / mono||Y||Y||mini||3.0||Y||Y||Y|

 |11.||Nikon D610||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 |12.||Nikon D600||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 |15.||Panasonic GH5 II||Y||stereo / mono||Y||Y||full||3.2||Y||-||Y|

 |16.||Panasonic S5||Y||stereo / mono||Y||Y||micro||3.2||Y||-||Y|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D780 and the GH5 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the D780 followed on from the Nikon D750.
+The D780 is a recent model that features in the current product line-up of Nikon.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.